Jualns/Training-PySpark/README.md

 This repository contains a collection of solutions to interview problems focused on PySpark and SQL.
 The problems were sourced from various online platforms, and each solution was implemented as a way to practice and enhance my skills in data processing, querying, and analytics using PySpark and SQL.

 ## Repository Structure

-- **PySpark Solutions**: Contains Jupyter notebooks and Python scripts that demonstrate the application of PySpark for big data processing.
+- **Problems**: Contains detailed descriptions of the problems, including examples and explanations to provide context and clarity.
+- **Datasets**: Provides a collection of tables used to solve the problems, offering diverse scenarios for practice and exploration.
-- **SQL Solutions**: Includes SQL queries for a variety of problems, covering topics such as joins, subqueries, aggregation, and data manipulation.
+- **Solutions**: Includes Python scripts demonstrating the application of SQL to solve the problems.
+Each file features SQL queries addressing various challenges, such as joins, subqueries, aggregations, and data manipulation.
+Additionally, the solutions include variations implemented using PySpark for broader applicability.

 ## Skills Developed